csuustc/MIT-18.05/Probability and Statistics.md

 We could only say *reject* or *not reject* the null hypothesis, whereas *accept* $H_0$ is wrong.
 This is often summarized by the statement: *you can never prove the null hypothesis*.
 A **significance level** of 0.05 does not mean the test only makes mistakes 5% of the time.
 It means that if the null hypothesis is true, then the probability the test will mistakenly reject it is 5%.

+> If $H_0$ true, then the data show reject or non-reject $H_0$; but the reverse is not right, because if A then B can only derive if not B then not A

 ### Design a NHST

+1. Clarify $H_0$ and $H_A$
-1. Design an experiment to collect data and choose a test statistic $x$ to be computed from the data.
+2. Design an experiment to collect data and choose a test statistic $x$ to be computed from the data.
 The key requirement here is to know the null distribution $f(x|H_0)$.
 To compute power, one must also know the alternative distribution $f(x|H_A)$.
-2. Decide if $H_A$ one-sided or two-sided
+3. Decide if $H_A$ one-sided or two-sided
-3. Choose a significance level $\alpha$ for rejecting the null hypothesis.
+4. Choose a significance level $\alpha$ for rejecting the null hypothesis.
 If applicable, compute the corresponding power of the test.
-4. Run the experiment to collect data $x_1, x_2, ..., x_n$
+5. Run the experiment to collect data $x_1, x_2, ..., x_n$
-5. Compute the test statistic $x$
+6. Compute the test statistic $x$
-6. Compute the p-value corresponding to $x$ using the null distribution
+7. Compute the p-value corresponding to $x$ using the null distribution
-7. If $p<\alpha$, reject the null hypothesis in favor of the alternative hypothesis
+8. If $p<\alpha$, reject the null hypothesis in favor of the alternative hypothesis

 **p-value** is the probability, assuming the null hypothesis, of seeing data at least as extreme as the experimental data.
 Depends on one-sided or two-sided.